 Of these the best rewards cards for road warriors that I carry are the Platinum Card® from American Express and American Express® Gold Card and together they have me covered for airline tickets and restaurant spend.
 (I put my Hyatt stays on The World Of Hyatt Credit Card earning 4 Hyatt points per dollar doing so.)

 However with seven figure balances to work with both in my Chase and American Express accounts, I’m in need of diversification with Citi ThankYou points.
-I cancelled my Prestige card over two years ago and am considering whether it may make sense again to spread my balances more.
+I cancelled my Prestige card three years ago and keep thinking about whether I want one again.